 Robert Todd Lincoln, President Lincoln’s son, was still alive nearing 80, when the now famous memorial to his father was dedicated.
 Here are a series of photos from that day.

-Check out this home movie footage from Lady Bird Johnson during the 1960s!
-The LBJ Library has an entire YouTube channel dedicated to these videos, plus follow them on Twitter and Facebook.
-See President Johnson, Vice President Humphrey, and more!
+The description below is cut straight from YouTube.
+This is a home movie from Lady Bird Johnson during the 1960s.
+The LBJ Library has an entire YouTube channel dedicated to these, so check them out.
+They’re also on Twitter and Facebook.